trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-> The loop starts from 1 because when creating an auction we first increment the counter, so there is no auction with id zero.

 Then we can use this list of auctions to display them on the web page.
 We will need a function to obtain information about the auctions.
-Given an array of auction addresses we would like to get direct buy price, auction creator, starting price, highest bid, token id and end block.
+Given an array of auction addresses we would like to get direct buy price, auction creator, starting price, highest bid, token id, auction state and end block.

 ```solidity
 // Return the information of each auction address